 - Timely reporting, as soon as the information is submitted electronically the information can be accessed immediately.

 - Save time by reducing potential double entry of patient’s demographic information that might have already been entered by the laboratories.

 - Reporters do not need to figure out which health department to send to or fax to, if the patient’s address is entered into WEDSS, the system will geocode to the right jurisdiction.

 - Reduce calls from the health departments because of ineligible handwriting.

 - Save time filing and storing paper reports.

-- WEDSS staff will create a user account and send the user an email with a temporary password.
+- WEDSS staff will then create a user account and email a temporary password.